senaysenturk/e-commerce/README.md

 use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution
-Step 1: Create React App using npx create-react-app tour-places
+Step 1: Create React App using npx create-react-app e-commerce

-Step 2: Build tour places app using data.js.
+Step 2: Build products app using data.js.

 Step 4: Push your application into your own public repo on Github